Batsford Books

+Harry Batsford, nephew of the founder Bradley Thomas Batsford, was the chairman but also an author for the company writing at least 11 books on English architecture and countryside (some reprinted into the 21st century).
+Many were co-authored by Charles Fry, Chief Editor and a director of the company.
+During the Depression years after 1928 there was a period when the firm tried to rely just on their books, illustrated by Batsford's nephew Brian Cook.

-A prominent chairman of the firm from 1952 until 1974 was Brian Batsford, known as Brian Cook, who designed many of its dust-jackets.
-Notable series in past years have included The Face of Britain series, the English Heritage series, the Batsford Paperbacks and Batsford's Half-Guinea Library.
+A prominent chairman of the firm from 1952 until 1974 was Brian Batsford, known as Brian Cook, who joined in 1928, and designed many of its dust-jackets.
+Notable series in past years have included The Face of Britain series, The British Heritage Series, The English Life Series, the Batsford Paperbacks series and Batsford's Half-Guinea Library.

 Batsford publishes books in various specialty categories such as applied arts, bridge, chess, horticulture and industrial archaeology.
 Current publications include Millie Marotta's colouring books which have sold in excess of 5 million copies world-wide.
 Batsford has co-published books with organisations such as the Twentieth Century Society.
 Under Pavilion, Pitkin Publishing was bought from The History Press in 2017.
 Pitkin was founded c.1947 and publishes works on English cathedrals and other places of historic and cultural interest.

 Batsford organises the Batsford Prize in conjunction with Cassart.
 The prize is an annual student award open to national and international undergraduate and postgraduate students of fine and applied art, fashion and illustration.
 There are five categories for entrants: Fine Art, Applied Arts, Fashion, Illustration and Children's Illustration.

+In September 2023, it was announced Batsford had acquired the London-headquartered arts publisher Scala Arts & Heritage Publishers and its subsidiary Scala Arts Publishers Inc., for an undisclosed amount.